michaelScopic/dotfiles/README.md

 If you need help or something does not work as expected, please contact me on Discord.

-I am almost _always_ online, and if I'm not online, I usually respond extremely quickly.
+I am almost _always_ online, and I will usually respond very quickly.

-- NOTE: If you do contact me, tell me that you found me from GitHub and need help.
+- NOTE: If you do contact me, please tell me that you found me from GitHub.
 I am extremely paranoid of who messages me, especially people I don't know.

 ## Contributing